 LUNCH BREAK: The menu at Kool Beanz Café is as varied as the colors on the walls, changing daily based on available local produce from nearby farms and seafood fresh from the Gulf of Mexico.
 Group Dining Available.

-RAILROAD SQUARE ART PARK: Spend some free time drifting from store to store and gallery to gallery at Railroad Square Art Park.
+RAILROAD SQUARE ART DISTRICT: Spend some free time drifting from store to store and gallery to gallery at Railroad Square Art District.
 Featuring over 70 different galleries, studios, vintage shops and cafés, there’s no shortage of funky finds here.

 Tallahassee offers many walkable entertainment districts featuring world-class dining, shopping, nightlife and public art.
 There’s always something new to see, do and taste on your next visit to Florida’s Capital City.

 Energetic, youthful, hip and exciting—in a word FUN!
 College students, alumni and locals come here to eat, drink, and shop.
 Dine at Madison Social, a gastropub serving up new-American small plates and sandwiches, while Centrale will make you feel at home with old-school Italian comfort food.
 Roof-top nightclub Recess keeps the party going all night long, or chill in the beer hall at Township.